lopeax/passwordGen/README.md

 | NUMBERS             | '1234567890'                 | n      |
 | SPECIALCHARACTERS   | '!@#$%&*?,./\|[]{}()'        | s      |
 | WHITESPACE          | ' '                          | w      |

-## TODO
-* Make this into a package and set dependencies